guigolab/CRISPETA/README.md

 - **-mn dir:** Path to BED file with negative regions. sgRNAs overlapping negative regions will be disfavored when ranking result pairs
 - **-si float (default: 0.2):** Minimum individual sgRNA score allowed
 - **-sp float (default: 0.4):** Minimum sgRNA paired score allowed
-- **-sm string (default: Doench):** Score algorithm used for scoring protospacers
+- **-sm string (default: Doench):** Score algorithm used for scoring protospacers [Doench1, Doench2 or Han]
 - **-sc string (default: +):** Method applied to paired score: "+" (sum) or "x" (product) of individual sgRNA scores.
 Multiplication method will favor those sgRNA pairs where both sgRNAs have high scores e.g: sum 0.8+0.2=1, product 0.8*0.2=0.16.
 - **-c string (default: None):** Method applied when making sgRNA pairs: "None" or "DECKO".
-DECKO method will create pairs where at least one of the sgRNAs starts with G.
+DECKO method will create pairs where at least one of the sgRNAs starts with 'G'.
+If none an extra 'G' is appended to sgRNA upstream.
 - **-r string (default: score):** Key value for sorting results [score/dist]

 **Input**